 CCTS are visually and psychologically engineered to hone the cause-effect, action-reaction habits.
 The CCTS, serve another, less publicized, less popular and just as necessary task – decreasing reaction time by desensitization.
-Here, reality is not only depicted, it is enhanced.
+Here, the reality is not only depicted, it is enhanced.
 The desensitizing role is where the Psychiatrists and Psychologists come in.

 When you are properly trained and practiced, the entire thought process is an almost instantaneous friend or foe/fire reflex.
 Little to no conscious thought is involved.
 Since most of the time the target will be assumed to be a foe, the identification process happens in microseconds, followed by a pure muscle-memory squeeze of the trigger.